awsdocs/aws-iot-docs/developerguide/ios-sdk-create-job.md

 1. Your new job appears on the **Jobs** page\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/iot/latest/developerguide/images/newly-created-job.png)

-For more information about creating and deploying jobs, see [ Jobs](https://docs.aws.amazon.com/iot/latest/developerguide/iot-jobs.html)\.
+For more information about creating and deploying jobs, see [AWS IoT Core Jobs](https://docs.aws.amazon.com/iot/latest/developerguide/iot-jobs.html)\.

 ## Execute the Job on a Device<a name="ios-sdk-jobs-execute-job"></a>